rustbuilderz/rustcleaner/README.md

 Good for cleaning rust leftover files and Registry keys even after uninstalling rust with Revo uninstaller.

-## looking for advice, DMs open "@rustbuilder." on discord
+## looking for advice, DMs open "rustbuilder." on discord